renanlecaro/obm/Readme.md

 ## How does it work ?

-Since the beginning, we've been adding nodes and links to the same graph, it's just that the resulting nodes are introduced one by one.
-The nodes that have already been introduced are kept.

 The rendering of the graphs is powered by a small engine I wrote in rust, and running in a background thread in WASM.
 It uses a variety of methods to try to come up with a nice and compact text representation of the chart.